pratheekshasn/nilrt/scripts/dev/upstream_merge/README.md

+# MOTIVATION

+To ensure the long-term maintainability and efficiency of the ni/nilrt repository, automating the upstream merge process is a crucial step.
+Manual upstream merges are often tedious, time-consuming, and prone to human error, especially as the size and frequency of upstream changes grow.
+By automating this process, we can significantly reduce the cost of maintenance by saving several hours of manual effort per release cycle.
+This allows developers to focus more on value-adding tasks rather than routine integration work.
+Automation also ensures that our fork stays closely aligned with upstream changes, minimizing future integration conflicts and making it easier to adopt new features, security patches, and bug fixes promptly.
+Overall, this improves the quality, stability, and security of the codebase while enhancing the team's productivity and responsiveness to upstream evolution.

+---

 # HOW TO USE THE MERGE SCRIPT

 This script automates the process of merging upstream changes, building images, and testing them on a virtual machine (VM).
 Follow the steps below to use the script effectively.